QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

       2.2.2 Invalid Transaction Amount Test

-      This is a negative thest, it fails, so it assumes a Bug (the Bug is not a serious one, just the Transacted "From" and "To" amounts are exchanged by the backend)
+      This is a negative test, it fails, so it assumes a Bug (the Bug is not a serious one, just the Transacted "From" and "To" amounts are exchanged by the backend)

       File : cypress\integration\cucumber-test\InvalidTransactionAmountTest.feature